You are viewing the New York/Venezuela Chapter

 Type: Methodological Resource · Year: 2023 · Source: National Endowment for the Arts

+Culture deserves rigorous evaluation, not only good intentions.
 This toolkit provides frameworks for measuring arts program impact: beneficiary numbers, shifts in community cohesion, educational access and empowerment outcomes.
-The Venezuela Chapter adopts this same methodological rigor.
+The New York/Venezuela Chapter adopts this same methodological rigor.

 Access the source →